ArnasBalsys/homework-assignmentv2/README.md

 # homework-assignmentv2

-Ansible role to install and configure RabbitMQ
+Ansible role to install and configure RabbitMQ for Debian OS

 Example Playbook
 --------------

-To run this role you can use a sample playbook that is designed to run on localhost
+To run launch role you can use a sample playbook that is designed to run on localhost

     ansible-playbook --ask-vault-pass playbook.yml

+This role also performs an installation for yamllint.
+The files can be verified using

+     yamllint path_to_file

 Role Variables